iceener/brain.overment.com/docs/Projects/Alice.md

 **Skills:**

-- **Long-term Memory:** Remembers and organizes info using categories and tags for precise retrieval in conversations or tool usage.
+- **Long-term Memory:** Remembers and organizes information using categories and tags for precise retrieval in conversations or tool usage.
-- **Task Management:** Reads and modifies tasks in [Linear](https://linear.app), organizes into projects, and describes per your rules.
+- **Task Management:** Reads and modifies tasks in [Linear](https://linear.app), organizes into projects, and describes according to your rules.
 - **Calendar Management:** Reads and organizes calendar events.
 - **Spotify:** Uses Spotify API to search, play songs on devices, and create playlists.
 - **Newsfeed:** Manages your newsfeed, especially "Read Later," by adding entries from followed sources or your messages.